ScilifelabDataCentre/pathogens-portal/content/english/support_services/tutorial_ena/tutorial_ena_subroute1.md

 * **Studies (Projects) (Label 2 in the above figure)**: All related options are coloured yellow.
 The **Register Study** option leads to an interface where you can register new studies.
 The **Submit XMLs** interface enables studies to be submitted in XML format.
 The **Studies Report** option allows you to review and edit previously submitted studies, and to change their release date.

 * **Samples (Label 3 in the above figure)**: All related options are coloured green.
-The **Register Samples** option allows you to select and customise a sample checklist, download a template spreadsheet, and then re-upload a completed spreadsheet in order to register your samples.
+The **Register Samples** option allows you to select and customise a sample checklist, download a template spreadsheet, and then upload a completed spreadsheet in order to register your samples.
 The **Register Taxonomy** option enables you to request that another taxa is added to the taxonomy database (in the event that your submission includes a taxa that is not currently included).
 The **Studies Report** option allows you to review and edit previously submitted samples.

 * **Raw Reads (Experiments and Runs) (Label 4 in the above figure)**: All related options are coloured orange.
-The **Submit reads** option enables you to select a type of read data, download an appropriate template spreadsheet, and then re-upload a completed spreadsheet to register your read data.
+The **Submit reads** option enables you to select a type of read data, download an appropriate template spreadsheet, and then upload a completed spreadsheet to register your read data.
 The **Submit XMLs** interface enables experiments and runs to be submitted in XML format.
 The **Runs Report** option allows you to review and edit previously submitted runs and experiments.
 The **Run Files Report** option allows you to review the status of files associated with previously submitted runs.
 The **Run Processing Report** option allows you to review the processing status of files associated with previously submitted runs.
 The **Unsubmitted Files Report** option allows you to review the status of unsubmitted files (before you can submit a run file, you must upload it to your accounts FTP area, and these are considered 'unsubmitted').

 * **Data Analyses (Label 5 in the above figure)**: All related options are coloured blue.
 The **Create annotated sequence spreadsheet** option allows you to select, download, and customise a template that can be used to make a submission via Webin-CLI.
 The **Submit XMLs** interface enables analyses to be submitted in XML format.
 The **Analyses Report** option enables you to review and edit previously submitted analyses.
 The **Analysis File Report** option enables you to review the status of files associated with previously submitted analyses.
 The **Analysis Processing Report** option enables you to review the processing status of files associated with previously submitted analyses.